 Oh, how things have changed in the almost two years since I've been single again!

-I was involved in a discussion with a girlfriend last night about a man she met online STALKING her after she decided not to see him again - they’d had an awful, very creepy first date.
+I was involved in a discussion with a girlfriend last night about a man she met online STALKING her after she decided not to see him again - they had experienced an awful, very creepy first date.
 He really, really stalked her.

-DATING CAN BE VERY DANGEROUS.
+DATING CAN BE VERY DANGEROUS FOR WOMEN, ESPECIALLY.